OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/snowflake.md

 * Provide query in Target Search Query field such that it is possible to search the entity in the Snowflake as the target system.
 In the target search query field, the user can provide a placeholder for the source system's field value between the '@'.
 * Go to [Search in Target Before Sync](../integrate/integration-configuration.md#search-in-target-before-sync) section on [Integration Configuration](../integrate/integration-configuration.md) page for details on how to configure Target LookUp.
 * Overall, the Target LookUp Query is similar to  [Criteria Configuration] (#Criteria Configuration), except that the value part contains a field name between '@' instead of static value.
-* Following is the sample snippet of how the database queries can be used as target entity lookup query in OpsHub Integration Manager:
+* Following is the sample snippet of how the database queries can be used as target entity lookup query in <code class="expression">space.vars.SITENAME</code>:
 **Target LookUp query sample**

 | **Field Name** | **Target lookup use case**                                                     | **Snippet**                        |